PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 10:37:13
+Last updated: 2024-04-06 10:37:46
-Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard
+Random Quote: Smoking marijuana, eating cheetos, and masturbating do not constitute plans in my book. - Walter White